SooryaGeorge7/Patient-Manager/README.md

 * An option to add notes for each patient.
 * I'd want to have a search function to be able to search for specific patient incase file number is lost.
 * I'd want to be able to print out quotations for each patient and have payment due to be included in.
+* Add implementation to include time needed for each appointment
+* Implement a calender system to mark out days that clinic will not be operatin( public holidays)
+* Make application to manage patients for more than 1 dentist at a time.
+* Include more treatment options

 # Technologies Used